bvgastel/xmas/README-FLTK-WINDOWS.md

 - Change directory to x:\fltk_makefiles
 - Enter minGW32-make install

 This takes some time.
 The fltk libraries are compiled and will be default linked into C:\Program Files (x86)\FLTK on a 64bit Windows machine and C:\Program Files\FLTK on a 32bit Windows machine.

 Setup CodeBlocks
 ================

 The Codeblocks fltk wizard.script set search directories to "include" and "lib" subdirectories.
-The former isn't part of the unziped fltk-1.3.3 but can be found in C:\Program Files (x86)\FLTK.
+The former is not part of the unziped fltk-1.3.3 but can be found in C:\Program Files (x86)\FLTK.

 snippet of fltk wizard.script

 // globals (windows only)
 FltkPathDefault    <- _T("$(#fl)");
 FltkPathDefaultInc <- _T("$(#fl.include)");